ANCPLabOldenburg/megqc_documentation/tutorial/calc_gui.md

 <br>

 ## 3. Run Calculation
+Once you've set your parameters and custom your Settings, you are almost ready.

+* **Subjects:** you can enter a specific ID (e.g., `009` for `sub-009`).
+By default, all subjects will be analyzed

-Once you've set your parameters and custom your Settings, click `Run Calculation`.
-The **Log** window will display the ongoing process, including updates and any errors.
-You can also find more detailed information in the terminal window.
+Finally, you can click on `Run Calculation`.
+The **Log** window will display the ongoing process, but you can also find more detailed information in the **terminal** window.

 <img src="../static/mini/log.png" alt="gui-log" width="350px" align="center">
 <img src="../static/mini/terminal.png" alt="terminal" width="350px" align="center">